vgnshiyer/second-brain/1-zettelkasten/getting a return offer.md

 - Do not hesitate to ask questions.
 - Don't rabbit hole to understand the codebase.
 Just focus on completing as many tasks at hand as possible.
 - *Aim to merge you first code by end of week 1*
+	- This is rarely ever possible (I got my access on the third day of the week)
+	- I don't know what you have to do to justify that you can actually merge some code right in your first week.

 ### Manager relationship
 - Aim to have 1:1 meeting with them, ideally at a weekly spell.